AVA-AVD: Audio-Visual Speaker Diarization in the Wild

-Each video clip is annotated through the following steps: {\bf Generating face and voice tracks.} Annotating faces frame by frame and labeling speech segments are time-consuming.
+{\bf Generating face and voice tracks.} Annotating faces frame by frame and labeling speech segments are time-consuming.
 Since AVA-Active Speaker provides annotated face crop tracks, we keep face tracks that contain audible speeches.
-Noted, one single face track will be divided into several short tracks if the speech is not continuous.
-Further, rough speech segment proposals are automatically generated using the timestamp of speaking face tracks.
+Furthermore, the proposals for rough speech segments are automatically generated using the timestamps of speaking face tracks.

-{\bf Labeling face tracks.} Given all kept face tracks, we need to identify their speaker ID.
-Human annotators will watch the video and listen to the concurrent utterances to assign video-level identity labels for the faces.
-Details of our annotation tool can be found in Sec.~\ref{apx:tools}.
+{\bf Labeling face tracks.} Given the automatically generated face tracks, annotators need to identify their speaker ID.
+Human annotators watch the video and listen to the concurrent audio stream to assign video-level identity labels to each face.
+Details of our annotation tools can be found in {\it Sup Mat}.

-{\bf Adjusting speech segments.} Some speakers are temporally invisible in the video frame.
-Thus, human annotators need to refine the onset and offset of the speech segment proposals and get accurate segment labels.
-Also, the neighboring short segments produced by the same speaker will be merged.
+{\bf Adjusting speech segments.} Some speakers are temporally invisible in the video frame due to the rapid motion or video editing structure, etc. Thus, human annotators need to refine the onset and offset of the speech segment proposals and get accurate segment labels.
+In addition, neighboring short segments produced by the same speaker are merged.

-{\bf Labeling off-screen speakers.} Another challenging feature of in-the-wild videos is that there may exist completely off-screen speakers, e.g. speaker talking on the phone, broadcasting on the radio, or voiceover.
-In this stage, annotators watch and listen to the video clips thoroughly and annotate the IDs for all the utterances generated by off-screen speakers.
-Relying only on the voice similarities, annotators will set the ID of each utterance to either an existing speaker or a new speaker.
+{\bf Labeling off-screen speakers.} Another challenging feature of in-the-wild videos is that there may exist completely off-screen speakers, e.g., speaker talking on the phone, broadcasting on the radio, or narration in the background.
+In this stage, the annotators thoroughly watch and listen to the video clips and annotate the IDs for the utterances generated by the off-screen speakers.
+Relying only on the voice similarities, annotators label each utterance with either an existing speaker ID or a new one.

-{\bf Manual verification.} At last, the annotations will be manually verified by different auditors.
+{\bf Mutual verification.} At last, to guarantee the label quality, the annotations are manually verified by different annotators.
 The average time cost for completing the above steps is 8 times of the video duration.